bioperl/bioperl.github.io/FAQ.md

 Careful - spelling and case count!
 If you are not sure about case you can use the `-i` switch with perldoc.
 You may also find useful documentation in the form of a [HOWTOs](/howtos/index.html).
 There are also many scripts in the `examples/` and `scripts/` directories that may be useful - see [the BioPerl scripts page](https://github.com/bioperl/bioperl-live/tree/master/scripts) for brief descriptions.

-Additionally we have written many test, you can see test data and example usage of the modules in these tests - look in the test dir, called `t/`.
+Additionally we have written many tests, these are a great source of example code, look in the [test dir](https://github.com/bioperl/bioperl-live/tree/master/t), called `t/`.

 ### I'm interested in the bleeding edge version of the code, where can I get it?